 William Bridge (1600-1670), one of the framers of The Wicked Westminster Confession, writes:

-Isaiah, chapters 40-45 is known to some as "the trial of the false gods" where God challenges the idolatry of unbelievers.
+Isaiah, chapters 40-45 are referred to by some as "the trial of the false gods" where God challenges the idolatry of unbelievers.

 "Reveal the near things hereafter, so that we may know that you [are] gods.
 Yea, do good, or do evil, that we may gaze and see together.
 Behold, you [are] of nothing; and your work of nothing; he who chooses you is an abomination" (Isaiah 41:23-24).

 It is important to note that Bridge's false god (i.e., vain idolatrous figment of his mind) cannot "do evil" -- that is, cannot cause evil and actively harden Pharaoh.
 Bridge's idol gives up his supposed "sovereignty" to Pharaoh by means of withdrawing some type of make-believe "grace."
 God, through the prophet Isaiah is saying that Bridge's "god" is nothing and that since Bridge has chosen this nothing-god, Bridge is an abomination.

 Unconditional Reprobation and Active Hardening: A Study on Romans 9:11-22